douglasbrandao/anki-sentence-maker/README.md

 ## How it is going to work

 * User will give a list of words
-* The script will look it up on a variety of dictionaries
+* The script will look it up in a variety of dictionaries
 * The script will create a .csv file with rows in the format below

 ## Row format